Brand guidelines

 Body — Plus Jakarta Sans · weights 300–600 · line-height 1.5–1.7 · 65–75 characters per line · Get it on Google Fonts

-Eyebrow labels — Plus Jakarta Sans 600 · uppercase · wide tracking · Red on dark #F23D54
+Eyebrow labels — Plus Jakarta Sans 600 · uppercase · wide tracking · Red ink (#F23D54 on dark / #B0142A on light)

 Components